Darla Shine, Wife Of New White House Deputy Chief Of Staff, Deletes Racist Twitter Account

 - “The recurring verse in Trinidad James rap song is the n word over and over.
 I can buy, but I can’t sing out or then I’m am a racist?”

-Most of the retrieved Tweets were provided to news outlets courtesy of Caleb Ecarma, whose Twitter account revealed the White House appointee’s wife’s history:
+Most of the retrieved Tweets were provided to news outlets courtesy of Caleb Ecarma, whose Twitter account revealed the White House appointee’s wife’s history.

 Darla Shine deleted her Twitter account as soon as Bill Shine officially joined the Trump administration, but I saved all her tweets — here's a sampling of her hot takes https://t.co/BUs9RQ1i7A pic.twitter.com/TGTNVbROX2